The Mathematics of Knowledge Discovery Efficiency (KEDE)

 Importantly, the KEDE theorem isn't tied to the absolute values of typing speed or cognitive capacity.
 Instead, it's based on the ratio between the manual work done and the manual work that could theoretically be done given the cognitive constraints.
 The value of N, or the maximum symbol rate, is used as a constant to represent an idealized, maximum efficiency over a standard work interval (such as an 8-hour workday).
 The specific values used for maximum typing speed and cognitive capacity are not the core components of the theorem itself; they are parameters that give context and allow for the application of the theorem to real-world scenarios.
 Changes in research would prompt adjustments in the constant N but would not necessitate a change in the structure or application of the theorem itself.

-The output of a knowledge discovery process has only two possible outcomes: symbols S and questions Q), with probabilities KEDE and (1-KEDE), respectively.
-For calculating the balance between questions and symbols we use Shannon's formula[1]
+The output of a knowledge discovery process has only two possible outcomes: symbols S and questions Q), with probabilities KEDE and (1-KEDE), respectively, as explained here For calculating the balance between questions and symbols we use Shannon's formula[1]

 Balancep1, p2=-i=12pilog2pi